Ragusa Sicily, Italy Travel Guide

 Ragusa has no cable cars, funiculars, or other unique mechanized local transport systems for navigating its hills.

-The local bus system serves this purpose of connecting the two town sections.
+The municipal bus system serves this reason for linking the two town sections.

 Efficient local travel for Ragusa means considering bus services for town-to-town movement and walking for detailed exploration of Ibla.